geneseframework/mapper/README.md

 #### Irrelevant properties

-If a property exists in `data` object but not in `Person`, this property is removed :
+If a property exists in `data` object but not in `Person`, this property will be removed :

 ```ts
 const data = {name: 'John', age: 20};